Pakistani Court Overturns Murder Conviction In Killing Of Journalist Daniel Pearl

 Pearl, a Wall Street Journal reporter, was in Karachi investigating possible Pakistani links to Richard Reid, the man known as the "shoe bomber."

-Pearl was beheaded and a video capturing the act was sent to the U.S. consulate.
+Pearl was beheaded, and a video capturing the act was sent to the U.S. Consulate.

 Saeed's attorney anticipated that he could be released soon if the Pakistani government decides against challenging the court's decision, according to The Associated Press.
 Saeed has already spent 18 years in prison.